SPLASH in Hawai`i

 Whale Trust: Meagan Jones (with Jim Darling and Flip Nicklin)

 Whale Trust is dedicated to bridging marine research with environmental education and conservation programs related to whales and their natural environment.
-Ongoing research programs in Hawai`i focus on the social function of humpback whale songs and the reproductive behavior and mating strategies of female humpback whales.
-Executive director Meagan Jones is a doctoral candidate in Environmental Studies at Antioch New England Graduate School.
-She has had over ten years of experience linking scientific research with education programs and won a national award from the National Marine Educator’s Association in 1997.
+Ongoing research programs in Hawai‘i focus on the social function of humpback whale songs and the reproductive behavior and mating strategies of female humpback whales.

 Oceanwide Science Institute: Marc Lammers